Moving to a different country can be financially strenuous.

 A balloon loan is a loan — often a mortgage — that does not fully amortize before the end of its term.
 This means that while your payments are lower over the life of the loan, you will owe a large payment to pay off the balance at its end.
 This payment is often more than twice the loan’s average payment, sometimes thousands of dollars.
 You’ll need to think about whether you will have the cash on hand to pay the balloon payment when it’s due.

 What happens after I receive my loan?

 After you’ve completed and submitted the paperwork, you’ll have to wait to receive your money.
-Most lenders take 48 hours to authorize a loan, but it could take longer.
+Some lenders take 48 hours to authorize a loan, but it could take longer.

 It’s now up to you to stay on top of your repayments.
 Here’s a few ways to do it.

 - Create a budget.
 A budget can help you both save for monthly payments and remind you not to overspend.